Engineering Ignorance Defined IV|

 I am not going into PMI much here.
 But I want all to know it was only created because the PLM Gurus found trying to synchronize the model and AID almost impossible.
 They needed one document to maintain and the completely unworkable PMI was developed for the basis of the MBE mess.

-Jos wants a debate on the which is more viable, the Model and AID or the PMI,
+There is no debate on the which is more viable, the Model and AID or the PMI,

 There is only one reason "Cost".
 A model and AID need a compatible CAD system and an Adobe Reader.